HPLC, UPLC, & HIGH-PERFORMANCE FLASH

 Detectors

-Preparative HPLC and flash LC detection technology has improved in leaps and bounds.
-UV detectors have higher sensitivities and faster refresh rates, facilitating more detailed detections.
+Advancements in preparative HPLC and flash LC detection technology have significantly enhanced analytical precision and efficiency.
+Modern UV detectors now offer higher sensitivities and faster refresh rates, enabling more detailed and accurate compound detection.

 Pumps

-Improvements in pump design have allowed the creation of a new class of HPLC.
-UPLC systems operate above 800 bar, up to 1,300 bar.
-The ability to operate the systems at high pressures allows for implementation of smaller particle sizes.
-The results in improved resolution and speed, while reducing solvent usage.
+Advancements in pump design have led to the emergence of a new class of HPLC technology—ultra-high-performance liquid chromatography (UPLC).
+UPLC systems operate at pressures exceeding 800 bar and can reach up to 1,300 bar, enabling the use of smaller particle sizes.
+This innovation enhances resolution and analysis speed while simultaneously reducing solvent consumption.

 Computing & the Cloud